nkuehnle/nkuehnle.github.io/_pages/cv.md

 *	Predicted multiclass labels using both TF-IFD bag of words (one-vs-rest SVM/SVC) and sequence based (RoBERTA- based transformer), achieving a macro- F1 score of .88 and AUC of .99

 ## Predicting Used Car Value
-*	Performed ordinal (random forest) regression on the 2023 CarMax dataset to predict vehicle value on a heavily obfuscated and incomplete dataset, achieved an R2 and concordance index of .94 (both).
+*	Performed ordinal (random forest) regression on the 2023 CarMax dataset to predict vehicle value on a heavily obfuscated and incomplete dataset, achieved an R2 0.91 and concordance index of .95
-*	Deployed an interactive Dash application for model inference via Shapley values

 ## PiPy-AWC
 * Automated water level controller for home aquaria using a Raspberry Pi